dominicparga/osmgraphing/README.md

 Please refer to `LICENSE.md` for details.
 Copyright-owner is `Parga Cacheiro, Dominic`.
-In short, this repository and generated binaries are licensed under the `Apache-2.0`-license as long as you are not using the `cargo`-feature `gpl-3.0`.
+In short, this repository and generated binaries are licensed under the `Apache-2.0`-license as long as you are not using the `cargo`-feature `gpl`.
 Using this `cargo`-feature adds some code and binaries, which depend on code licensed under the `GPL-3.0`.
 Thus, the resulting binaries are licensed under the `GPL-3.0`.